XRPLF/clio/README.md

 from rippled, and then rippled is stopped for a significant amount of time and then restarted, rippled will take time to backfill to the next ledger that Clio wants.
 The time it takes is proportional to the amount of time rippled was offline for.
-Also be aware that the amount rippled backfills is dependent on the online_delete and ledger_history config values; if these values are small, and rippled is stopped for a significant amount of time, rippled may never backfill to the ledger that Clio wants.
+Also be aware that the amount rippled backfills are dependent on the online_delete and ledger_history config values; if these values are small, and rippled is stopped for a significant amount of time, rippled may never backfill to the ledger that Clio wants.
 To avoid this situation, it is advised to keep history proportional to the amount of time that you expect rippled to be offline.
 For example, if you